KyberNetwork/kyber-pro/walkthroughs/basicsWalkthrough.md

 To test out a quote/Trade where you buy KTT, you will need to do the following….

 - Tell Kyber to enable the reserve and transfer KTT over to the test account
-- Deposit testETH and tokens into the reserve smart contract
+- Deposit testETH and tokens into the reserve smart contract - equivalent amounts should work fine.
-- You should be able to see the quote and buy it on the Kyberswap testnet instance!
+- You should be able to see the quote and buy/sell it on the Kyberswap testnet instance!

 ## Next Steps